I am expecting twins, can I use the same Spinning Babies techniques for my pregnancy and labor?

 We don’t know how the twins are going to effect each other with movement.
 Think of multiple sized marbles filling a jar.
 You want to get one more in, so you jiggle the jar a little bit.
 The marbles shift some.
 You add water and jiggle, now the marbles accommodate each other more easily.
 Let’s think now about multiple babies in the womb.

 Two babies may be lined up like two little compact ovals next to one another or they may be curled facing each other, a bit like a puzzle.
-More amniotic fluid than less gives more room for a big position change.
+More amniotic fluid (normal, or up to a high normal amount) gives more room for a big position change.
 Drinking 3 quarts or liters is about right for the average pregnant person.
 Add more if you are doing athletics or live in a hot, dry climate.

 After using Rebozo Sifting is a gentle jiggling of the abdomen to relax the broad ligament (in the style shown in the photo).
 Please don’t be over vigorous.
 You aren’t trying to force a baby to move.
 This is a physiological change you are seeking and a deep relaxation of involuntary muscles.
 We can’t do that with over excited sifting!